Cold Snap (Dexter: New Blood): Casting

 The announcement of the series in October 2020 confirmed Michael C. Hall's return as Dexter Morgan.
 In January 2021, Julia Jones, Alano Miller, Johnny Sequoyah, Jack Alcott, and David Magidoff joined the main cast.
 In February 2021, Oscar Wahlberg was cast in recurring roles.

-In July 2021, it was announced that original series regular Jennifer Carpenter would reprise her role as Dexter's sister Debra in some capacity for the limited series.
+In July 2021,Showtime announced that original series regular Jennifer Carpenter would reprise her role as Dexter's sister Debra in some capacity for the limited series.
 On August 24, 2021, it was reported that Carpenter is confirmed to reprise her role as a series regular, appearing as Dexter's "imaginary iteration of Debra".
 Hall described her return, "I don't think of her as a ghost per se, but more of a link or an echo or an inconvenient truth for Dexter.
 She comes back to sort of haunt and punish and caretake and provoke and love him."
 He further described her, "She's not bound by who we know Deb to be.
 She's an energy that's embodied by Deb, but she isn't bound by anything other than whatever emotional or psychological riptide is going on in Dexter's own head."

 Filming

 Production began in February 2021, with most of the show filmed in Shelburne Falls, Massachusetts, serving as a stand-in for Iron Lake.
 Exterior filming had to be coordinated around the weather, as the creators wanted to have a significant amount of snow in those shots, including a local frozen lake.
-Interior filming started around July 2021 over a fifty-day period.
+Interior filming started around July 2021 over a 50-day period.

 Reception

 Viewers

 In its original American broadcast, "Cold Snap" was seen by an estimated 0.678 million household viewers and gained a 0.20 ratings share among adults aged 18–49, according to Nielsen Media Research.
 This means that 0.20 percent of all households with televisions watched the episode.
 This was a 76% decrease in viewership from the original series finale, which was watched by 2.80 million viewers with a 1.3 in the 18-49 demographics.

-According to Showtime, the episode was watched by 2.2 million viewers across linear and streaming platforms, becoming the most-watched Showtime title ever on OTT and it was the year's most-watched scripted drama season premiere telecast among premium channels.
-By December 2021, it was estimated that 8.2 million viewers had watched the episode through linear and streaming platforms.
+According to Showtime, the episode was watched by 2.2 million viewers across linear and streaming platforms, becoming the most-watched Showtime title ever on over-the-top media services and it was the year's most-watched scripted drama season-premiere telecast among premium channels.
+By December 2021, an estimated 8.2 million viewers had watched the episode through linear and streaming platforms.